AdobeDocs/campaign.pt-BR/help/v8/connect/ac-ms-dyn.md

 >[!NOTE]
 >
->Para aprovar a configuração, faça logoff e logon novamente no console do Adobe Campaign.
+>Para aprovar a configuração, faça logoff e logon novamente no Console do cliente do Adobe Campaign.

 ### Selecionar tabelas para sincronizar{#ms-dyn-create-tables}